10 Free Glowworm Caves in New Zealand

 6. Ruakuri Bush Walk

 In the realm of the Waitomo glowworm caves, there is one place where you can see glowworms for free.
 Like the point above, it’s not exactly a “cave” but taking this walk through the arches, tunnels and limestone cliffs of the Ruakuri Bush Walk by night will reveal many shining glowworms.
+Find out more at 15 Free Things to Do in Waitomo.

 Location: Waitomo.
 Just off Tumutumu Road.
 The easiest access point is from the Waitomo Adventures car park.